 This tour begins in Anchorage where we will meet and spend one night.
 Then we will fly to the beautiful lodge along a lake.
 Each day, we will fly to some of the top Coastal Grizzly Bear locations in the world.

 Safety will be the number one priority.
 Our tour will include a bear guide from the lodge who has spent many years with the same bears.
 The bear guide will have bear spray and a firearm (which they have never had to use).
-All float plane pilots have extensive experience flying in Alaska.
+All float plane pilots have decades of extensive experience flying in Alaska.

 We will be located at a beautiful lakeside lodge on Lake Iliamna.
 Food all meals (breakfast, lunch, snacks and dinner) will be provided by the lodge.
 Participants will enjoy a nice meal while discussing the highlights of the day and planning for the next day’s adventures.